At Everyday Zen, we welcome new members at any time. There are many ways to get started, whether you’re experienced in study or new to Zen practice:

 Announcements

-The October edition of our monthly newsletter is out.
+The latest edition of our monthly email newsletter is out.
 To view it in your browser, please click below.
-To receive our newsletter by email, join the mailing list.
+To receive it in the future by email, subscribe to the mailing list.

 When You Greet Me I Bow